wjr83/Interactive-Lab-Hub/Lab 5/README.md

 #### Operate
-- We tried to make the system identify the 5 recycled matrials (including cardboard, glass, plastic, paper, metal) and trash.
+- We tried to make the system identify the 5 recycled materials (including cardboard, glass, plastic, paper, metal) and trash.

-> how it operates:
+> How it operates:
 > 1. Users approach the integrated camera system with their waste items and receive real-time guidance on which bin their waste item belongs to before disposal.
-> 2. Then Our system successfully identifies the 5 recycled matrials (including cardboard, glass, plastic, paper, metal) and trash.
+> 2. Then, the smart recycling system successfully identifies the object shown as 1 of the 5 recycled materials the model was trained on (cardboard, glass, plastic, paper, and metal) or as trash.
+> > * NOTE: The model was also trained on a background image such that it wouldn't classify an object nor move the servo motor if the background was shown, but as will be seen later, the background training needs to be refined as it sometimes confuses the background with cardboard.
-> 3. After that, the trash can lid will rotate to the corresponding trash segment and allows the user to toss the trash.
+> 4. After that, the trash can lid will spin to the corresponding trash segment where the user should dispose of the object.
-> 4. The user tosses their trash and leave.
+> 5. The user tosses the item he/she no longer needs and leaves.

 > Sample recognition for metal: ![rec_sample_metal](https://github.com/annetta-zheng/Interactive-Lab-Hub/assets/67286396/1889602c-1c89-46ce-862c-1db8aaf5cf63)
 >
 > Sample recognition for trash: ![rec_sample_trash](https://github.com/annetta-zheng/Interactive-Lab-Hub/assets/67286396/e076bb97-54b0-4892-8e29-87481d28ff9d)
 >
-> Success Video Demo: (https://drive.google.com/file/d/1avhTgtqcQr5u4EQSTJDn--qpWvSgFQ5v/view?usp=share_link) **Our system successfully identifies and classfies the 5 recycled matrials (including cardboard, glass, plastic, paper, metal) and trash.**
+> Successful Video Demo: (https://drive.google.com/file/d/1avhTgtqcQr5u4EQSTJDn--qpWvSgFQ5v/view?usp=share_link) **Our system successfully identifies and classifies the item into 1 of the 5 recycled materials (including cardboard, glass, plastic, paper, metal) or otherwise as trash.**